zzheng93/paper_template/README.md

-# General Guidance for Writing a Paper and Preparing for Code {ignore=true}
+# General Guidance for Writing a Paper and Preparing for Code
 Zhonghua Zheng (zhonghua.zheng@outlook.com)